 Where You Live

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
-Access to specialist feline cardiologists for HCM screening may also vary by location.
+Vet costs vary across Australia.
+Sydney and Melbourne have higher fees.
+Access to specialist orthopaedic surgeons for hip dysplasia and feline cardiologists for HCM may vary by location.

 💰